reconilyas/Web-Security-Labs/PortSwigger/Access-Control/Lab-03-IDOR-via-User-Controlled-GUID/IDOR-via-User-Controlled-GUID.md

 ### Exposed Password

-The administrator's password was revealed after modifying the password field.
+The administrator's password was revealed after modifying the password field type.

 ![Exposed Password](screenshots/exposed-password.png)

 ### Admin Panel Access

-The administrator credentials were used to access the admin panel.
+The administrator credentials were used to successfully access the admin panel.

 ![Admin Panel](screenshots/admin-panel.png)

 Screenshots showing:

 1. Carlos's GUID in the URL.